ifm/libo3d3xx/doc/utils.md

 7. o3d3xx-version
 8. o3d3xx-viewer

-All of the command-line utilites accept the `--help` and the `--version` flags. `--help` will list the arguments accepted by the program and `--version` will display the version of `libo3d3xx` that the program is linked to.
+All of the command-line utilities accept the `--help` and the `--version` flags. `--help` will list the arguments accepted by the program and `--version` will display the version of `libo3d3xx` that the program is linked to.